idaliaramos/Bucketmapper-node/README.md

 Once youve started the server by running `npm start`, you can make requests to localhost:8000.
 Here are some routes you can play with!
-###### REGISTER (POST)
+###### REGISTER (POST)Password must be at least 6 digits
-- `http -p HBhb POST localhost:8000/users name=xxxx email=xxxx@mail.com password=xxxx`
+- `http -p HBhb POST localhost:8000/users name=xxxx email=xxxx@mail.com password=xxxxxx`
-###### LOGIN- this will return a jwt token to authenticate you as a user to continue using the application
+###### LOGIN- this will return a jwt token to authenticate you as a user to continue using the application.
-- `http -p HBhb POST localhost:8000/authenticate email=xxxx@mail.com password=xxxx`
+- `http -p HBhb POST localhost:8000/authenticate email=xxxx@mail.com password=xxxxxx`
-###### POST a destination
+###### POST a destination.
+You can decode the jwt token at https://jwt.io/ to find your user Id if you wish to add destinations
-- `http -p HBhb POST localhost:8000/users/your id/destinations name=Mexico 'Authorization:Bearer xxxxxxxxxxxxxxxxxxxx'`
+- `http -p HBhb POST localhost:8000/users/YOURID/destinations name=Mexico 'Authorization:Bearer xxxxxxxxxxxxxxxxxxxx'`
-###### GET destinations.
-You can decode the jwt token at https://jwt.io/ to find your user Id if you wish to add destinations to your board
+###### GET destinations.  to your board
-- `http -p HBhb GET localhost:8000/users/your id/destinations 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'`
+- `http -p HBhb GET localhost:8000/users/YOURID/destinations 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'`
 ###### DELETE a destination
 - `http -p HBhb DELETE localhost:8000/destinations/destinationId 'Authorization:Bearer xxxxxxxxxxxxxxxxxxxx'`